 I have had Coronavirus.
 How can I help research?

-AMEND has also begun a year-long project to map the emotional wellbeing of our MEN members during and after the pandemic.
-Look out for surveys to participate in on this topic from time to time.
+AMEND also ran a project to map the emotional wellbeing of our MEN members during and after the pandemic.
+Surveys are run from time to time.
+Watch out for your chance to participate in on this topic from time to time.

 C-19 ZOE app: this is a daily COVID-19 Symptom Tracker for the UK.
 It can be used daily (takes 1 minute) even if you feel well, and can arrange access to home testing if you report symptoms.
 Click here for more information.

 Serco (NHS) Test & Trace App: Promised in June and finally released on 24 September, this app contains information about COVID-19, a facility to scan QR check-in codes, and will notify you to self-isolate if you have been potentially exposed to someone with the virus.
 You may need to update your smartphone to be able to use this app.
 Click here for more information.

 What is long Covid?